 Bikram also claims that his system stimulates and restores health to every muscle, joint, and organ of the body.

-It is true that being in a hot room makes stretching easier but again (especially for non-flexible people like myself) someday you'll be able to stretch pretty easily, while the next day you'll feel super tight and not be able to do some of the postures.
+It is true that being in a hot room makes stretching easier but again (especially for non-flexible people like myself) someday you'll be able to stretch pretty easily, while the next day you'll feel super tight and you won't be able to do some of the postures.

 In the hot room breathing becomes crucial.
 As one of my teachers advised me once: “When everything else fails just concentrate on your breath, it will never abandon you!”

-The ability to breathe, stay calm and centred during challenging situations is an invaluable tool in life.
+The ability to breathe, stay calm and centered during challenging situations is an invaluable tool in life.